Jerome K. Jerome: Acting career and early literary works

 On 21 June 1888, Jerome married Georgina Elizabeth Henrietta Stanley Marris ("Ettie"), nine days after she divorced her first husband.
 She had a daughter from her previous five-year marriage nicknamed Elsie (her actual name was also Georgina).
-The honeymoon took place on the Thames "in a little boat," a fact that was to have a significant influence on his next and most important work, Three Men in a Boat.
+The honeymoon took place on the River Thames "in a little boat," a fact that was to have a significant influence on his next and most important work, Three Men in a Boat.